MGunes72/t-chain/docs/REPORT.md

 While this project implements validator rotation and epoch-based consensus logic, it does not currently include epochal key resharing/refreshing, a critical feature in robust threshold cryptographic systems.

-The reason why epochal key resharing was not implemented in this project is due to the lack of a fully decentralized, dealerless resharing mechanism for FROST.
-While FROST supports efficient threshold signing, it currently does not offer a standard, production-ready protocol for resharing secret key shares.
-Even if Zcash Foundation implement a resharing mechanism for frost it requires trusted dealers and it is implented in `Rust` language.
-Resharing implementation of Zcash Foundation is [here](https://github.com/ZcashFoundation/frost/blob/main/frost-core/src/keys/refresh.rs)
+The reason why epochal key resharing was not implemented in this project is due to the lack of a fully decentralized, dealerless resharing mechanism for `FROST`.
+While `FROST` supports efficient threshold signing, it currently does not offer a standard, production-ready protocol for resharing secret key shares.
+Even if `Zcash Foundation` implemented a resharing mechanism for frost it requires trusted dealers and it is implented in `Rust` language.
+Resharing implementation of `Zcash Foundation` is [here](https://github.com/ZcashFoundation/frost/blob/main/frost-core/src/keys/refresh.rs)

 In the absence of such a protocol, implementing epochal resharing would require either:
 - Introducing a trusted dealer, which contradicts the decentralization goals of the project, or
-- Designing a custom Distributed Key Resharing (DKR) scheme, which is out of scope for this implementation.
+- Designing a custom `Distributed Key Resharing (DKR)` scheme, which is out of scope for this implementation.

 As a result, validators in this system retain their initial key shares across all epochs, and key material is not refreshed over time.
 This limitation is acknowledged and marked as a direction for future improvement.